thomas-barrios/DCS-Max/README.md

 ## Utilization

-### Step 4 IMPORTANT: 🎮 Backup and Restore
+### Step 4: 🎮 Backup and Restore (IMPORTANT)

-Before any changes, make a backup sing the scripts bellow:
+Before any changes, make a backup using the scripts below:

 This will create individual backups, for affected files and settings only.
 Make sure you have already created a windows restore point!